Your mission, if you choose to accept, is to keep it simple. Find one area of your life that you can trim down, let go, or otherwise simplify.

 From the mundane to the massive, I guarantee you can find something to simplify this week, even if it’s only in your own mind.

 Here are some of my personal simplifications, from the silly to the serious:

 - Put the measuring spoons back in the drawer if you just measured salt.

 - Let your dishes air dry.

 - Skip the bread.
-I’ve learned in the last few weeks of going grain-free that it’s rather freeing to simply have soup and salad, instead of soup, salad, and bread.
+I’ve learned in the last few weeks of going grain-free on an elimination diet that it’s rather freeing to simply have soup and salad, instead of soup, salad, and bread.
 No one has gone starving, and it’s been lovely to skip a step.
 I wouldn’t recommend doing this every day, but it’s nice to let yourself go once in a while (without calling for pizza).

 - Recycle rather than file: if you’re a conscientious person like me, you have file folders of all kinds of things.
 I realize that I have warranty papers for numerous $5-10 items, statements that are also online, and 401(k) prospectus pamphlets that I won’t understand any better next time I see them, all cluttering up my files.
 I’ll recycle them eventually, so why not right away?

 - Let the kids play.
 Release the pressure in your mind that you have to play with your kids every second of the day.
 It’s okay to kick them outside and let them play with sticks for an hour.
 You’ll all be the better for it.

 - Have fewer decorations on your surfaces.
 Less is more, especially when you have to move them all to dust.